 Letšeng’s Unique Diamond Proposition

-The Letšeng-la-Terae diamond mine in Lesotho is the world’s most consistent source of type IIa diamonds (those with exceptionally low nitrogen content), which account for about one-fourth of its production.
+The Letšeng-la-Terae diamond mine in Lesotho is the world’s most consistent source of type IIa diamonds (those with exceptionally low nitrogen content), which account for about one-quarter of its production.
 The mine claims six of the 20 largest diamonds ever discovered: 478, 493, 527, 550, 601 and 603 carats.
-The largest of these, the Lesotho Promise, was found in 2006 and sold to London jeweler Laurence Graff for $12.4 million.
+The largest of these, the Lesotho Promise, was found in 2006 and sold to London jeweller Laurence Graff for $12.4 million.

 The report by Russell Shor, Robert Weldon, A.J.A.
 (Bram) Janse, Christopher M. Breeding and Steven B. Shirey, also notes that Letšeng’s diamonds are unusual in that a majority are dodecahedral in form, which are very rare in other sources.
-Despite its bounty, Letšeng has had a difficult history because its ore grade is extremely low – about 2 carats per 100 tonnes and was not economic until recovery technology and diamond prices improved to allow profitable operation.
+Despite its bounty, Letšeng has had a difficult history because its ore grade is extremely low – about 2 carats per 100 tonnes – and was not economic to run until recovery technology and diamond prices improved to allow profitable operation.

 Origin Determination of Dolomite-Related White Nephrite through Iterative-Binary Linear Discriminant Analysis

-Determining the origin of nephrite jade always has been difficult using standard gemological properties and observations.
+Determining the origin of nephrite jade always has been difficult using standard gemmological properties and observations.
 The authors, Zemin Luo, Mingxing Yang and Andy H. Shen, sampled nephrite jade from eight different dolomite-related deposits in eastern Asia.

 The authors used a new statistical analysis method based on linear discriminant analysis (LDA) and trace-element data from laser ablation−inductively coupled plasma–mass spectrometry (LA-ICP-MS), to achieve significantly improved origin determination (an average of 94.4% accuracy) for these nephrite samples.
 This technique could be applied to other gemstones to determine their geographic origins.